shopsys/shopsys/docs/cookbook/extending-product-list.md

 ### 6. Modify the frontend template for rendering product lists so it displays the new attribute

 All product lists are rendered using `productListMacro.html.twig`.
-You can modify this macro to display product brand name wherever it is suitable for you.
+You can modify this macro to display the product brand name wherever it is suitable for you.

 ```diff
 {# templates/Front/Content/Product/productListMacro.html.twig #}